 6. Healthcare

-What it takes to succeed: some healthcare jobs require you have a degree, while for others, a license or certification will suffice.
+What it takes to succeed: Some healthcare jobs require you to have a degree, while for others, a license or certification will suffice.
 To continue to grow in the healthcare industry, staff members must master several vital skills, including organization, discretion, respect for patients, stress management, and most importantly, communication.
-It also helps to stay educated, so make sure to train yourself when you can, whether it's to get better at your specific responsibilities, or learn new ones within your field.
+It also helps to stay educated, so make sure to train yourself when you can, whether it's to get better at your specific responsibilities or learn new ones within your field.

 7. Leisure and Hospitality

-The leisure and hospitality industry, including but not limited to hotels, spas, restaurants and event services, is growing exponentially.
+The leisure and hospitality industry, including but not limited to hotels, spas, restaurants, and event services, is growing exponentially.
 To say the industry is quite broad is an understatement, as it involves practically every facility that helps customers meet their recreational and leisure needs.
-Though jobs are industry often involve long hours, opportunities for advancement as well as six-figure incomes are widely available.
+Though jobs in the industry often involve long hours, opportunities for advancement and six-figure incomes are widely available.